 Schedule of forecasts

-Winter often arrives early in the mountains and we start issuing advisories as soon as the snowpack has the potential to produce avalanches.
+Winter often arrives early in the mountains and we start issuing advisories or a general bulletin as soon as the snowpack has the potential to produce significant avalanches.
 Usually, the season will start with “Information” postings, then we usually issue a General Bulletin as snowfields begin to grow.
 Each General Bulletin is posted for no more than three days, after which a new one will be issued.
 General Bulletins are issued when instabilities are isolated throughout the entire forecast area.
 It’s important to realize that avalanche activity may occur within these locations before a 5-scale forecast is issued.

 When the threat of instabilities exceeds isolated locations within the forecast area, we will move to issuing advisories using the 5-Scale Danger Rating System.
 You’ll notice on every 5-scale advisory there is an expiration date and time.
 This is to ensure that you know you are receiving the most accurate and up-to-date information we have.
 Each advisory will expire at midnight on the day it was posted.

 Another tool for you is the “Weekend Update”, a blog post sometimes issued on Friday afternoons during the spring ski season.
 This is supplementary information designed to help people plan for their weekend.
 It’s important to note that the Weekend Update does not replace the posted Avalanche Advisory; it is a supplement to it containing the most recent information we have.
 Social media provides another format for sharing information and our Instagram, Facebook and Twitter feeds are a good way to add one more piece to your trip planning puzzle.